napari-svetlana

 Also note that the library (Cucim) that we use to improve these performances, computing morphological operations on GPU is unfortunately only available for Linux systems.
 Hence, if you are a Windows user, this installation is not necessary.

 Many advanced features are available in Svetlana, such as data augmentation or contextual information reduction, to optimize the performance of your classifier.
 Thus, we strongly encourage you to check our Youtube tutorial and our documentation.
-A folder in the repository called "Demo images", contains two demo images, identical to the ones of the Youtube tutorial.
-Feel free to use them to test all the features that Svetlana offers.
+A button called TRY ON DEMO IMAGE is available in the annotation plugin and enables you to apply the YouTube tutorial to the same test images to learn how to use the plugin.
+Feel free to try it to test all the features that Svetlana offers.

 Joel Luethi developed a similar method for objects classification called napari feature classifier.
 Also, apoc by Robert Haase is available in Napari for pixels and objects classification.